Skip to main content

 In Chapter 6, we brought an intense memory up to the surface.

-We talked about how, after something traumatic, our survival brain stays on guard—watching in case could happen again.
+We talked about how, after something traumatic, our survival brain stays on guard, watching closely in case it happens again.

-This is called ‘hyper-vigilance’: our survival brain's way of trying to help by keeping us ready, even when there’s nothing to fear.
+This is called ‘hyper-vigilance’: our survival brain’s way of trying to help by keeping us constantly ready, even when there’s no immediate danger.

-Our nervous system keeps reacting to the present as if the past is still happening—or could happen again, without warning.
+Our nervous system keeps reacting to the present as if the past is still happening, or as if it could happen again without warning.

-It keeps scanning for signs of that same kind of danger—and won't stand down until it knows we're safe enough, and strong enough to face what once overwhelmed us.
+It keeps scanning for signs of that same kind of danger and won’t stand down until it feels certain we’re safe enough, and strong enough, to handle what once overwhelmed us.

-In other words, intense memories, the ones that still feel unresolved, are more than just snapshots of the past.
-They’re like survival blueprints etched into our nerves...
+In other words, intense memories—the ones that still feel unresolved—aren't just stuck in our minds.
+They’re survival blueprints etched into our nervous system...

 ‘Stay alert.
 Don’t forget.
 Remember how bad it was?
 We can’t let that happen again.’

-Sometimes those echos rise as thoughts—but more often, our survival system doesn’t use words.
+Sometimes those echoes rise up as thoughts.
+But more often, our survival system doesn’t use words.
 It gets our attention in other ways.
-It doesn't talk—it signals.
-Through the body.
-Through feelings.
+It signals.
+It communicates through the body, through feelings.

 It speaks through flashbacks, anxiety, nightmares, chronic tension and pain.
 Racing hearts, restless nights, aching limbs.
 Tight jaws.
 Shallow breathing.
 That knot in the gut we can’t explain.
-These are signs our alert system is burnt out—overwhelmed—and needing our attention.
+These signals tell us our nervous system is burnt out and asking for our care.

-To stop reacting like the past is still happening, we need to rebuild trust with our survival brain.
-Help it understand what really happened.
-Show it we’re safe now.
+To stop reacting as if the past is still happening, we need to rebuild trust with our survival brain.
+We need to help it understand what really happened and show it we’re safe now.

 Embodied Wholeness Storytelling

 We have a first draft.
-It’s time for the next step: bringing our words into the present.
+Now it’s time to bring our words into the present.

 In this step, we’ll shift the story into present tense.

-To do this, we place ourselves back in the moment and rewrite it as if it's happening right now.
+We do this by placing ourselves back into the moment and rewriting it as if it’s happening right now.

 Here’s a short example from the story I shared in the last chapter.